Author: Leon Wimmenhoeve

 My website does a double redirect to https, or does not 301 redirect

 Some users ask for a fix for a double redirect.
-But Really Simple SSL does not do a double redirect!
-The plugin uses two ways to redirect: a generic redirect in the .htaccess which redirects all incoming requests to https, but only if the request is not https (otherwise, a redirect loop would occur).
-If this redirect could not be inserted, a Javascript will function as a backup, which is also conditional: only if the request is not https will
+But Really Simple Security does not perform a double redirect!
+The plugin uses two methods to redirect: 1) a generic redirect in the .htaccess which redirects all incoming requests to https (but only if the request is not https – otherwise, a redirect loop would occur), and 2) the standard WordPress 301 redirect via PHP.
+But you want your double redirect fixed, right?
+You should check your .htaccess and other

 How to setup Google Analytics and Search Console